 Have I mentioned yet that I really love tacos?
-I really, really do.
 I could eat just tacos for the rest of my life and be happy.
-I have always loved tacos.
-I did not, however, always have an accurate understanding of Mexican food.

-Growing up in a very white area of Pennsylvania, it was not until my adolescence that I was introduced to anything remotely considered true Mexican food.
-We grew up eating Taco Bell and going out to Chi-Chi’s (the former I won’t get within 100 feet of and the latter went out of business years ago).
+Growing up in small town Western Pennsylvania, it was not until my adolescence that I was introduced to anything remotely considered traditional Mexican food.
+We grew up eating Taco Bell and Chi-Chi’s for our Mexican fix.
 It wasn’t until El Canelo opened in New Castle (around 2003) that I got to experience more traditional Mexican food.

-While still Americanized in comparison to some true Mexican food places I have been to in Texas and the DMV, it still has a soft spot in my heart.
+While still Americanized in comparison to some more Mexican restaurants I have seen elsewhere, I have a soft spot for this place.
 I still come back here almost every time I visit home, partly out of nostalgia, but partly because I enjoy the food.

 On Tuesday night, I met one of my friends from high school for dinner at El Canelo in Shenango.
 It looked very much the same since I was last here.
 However, I noticed that their salsa recipe has changed.
-This is not a complaint, as I actually like this new salsa better.
+I actually like this new salsa better.
 It has less of a raw tomato taste and is smoother.
-I would guess that this has more of a tomato sauce base than just raw tomatoes.
-I certainly approve of this new change.

-I know that El Canelo is not the best Mexican food I’ve ever had, but it is the best Mexican food in my hometown.
+This restaurant serves the best Mexican food in my hometown.
 There is nothing that could even come close.
-In fact, I think it is the only Mexican restaurant in New Castle (well including all the restaurants operated by the El Canelo owner).
 I always enjoy coming to El Canelo when I am in town.
-The food is good, the service is quick, and I love the people there.
-I always have a positive experience at El Canelo.
+The food is good, and the service is quick.
+I am very fond of this place.